mcdonaldcm7/alx-system_engineering-devops/0x01-shell_permissions/README.md

   9-John_Doe: This script sets the permission for the file hello as -rwxr-x-wx.

   10-mirror_permissions: Sets the mode of the file hello the same as the file hello.

+  11-directories_permissions: This script adds execute permissions to all subdirectories for the owner, the group owner, and all other users.